 What is a Trust Port? – read more here

 Annual Report: The full annual report for the year ending 31st October 2022 is available by contacting the Harbour Office

 Eyemouth Harbour Trust was formed in 1797 and is currently governed by 3 Acts of Parliament:

-The Eyemouth Harbour Order 1882 – which repealed and replaced earlier Orders of 1797 and 1874.
-The 1882 Order set up the Trust in its present form and sets out how it is to be run.
-The 1882 Act was passed by Parliament as a direct result of the great disaster of 1881.
+- The Eyemouth Harbour Order 1882 which repealed and replaced earlier Orders of 1797 and 1874.
+The 1882 Order set up the Trust in its present form and set out how it is to be run.
+This 1882 Act was passed by Parliament as a direct result of the great disaster of 1881.
 Many of the original details of the Order are now very antiquated e.g. All trustees must show that they have an income of £50 per year or own property valued at £100 or over and much of the 1882 Act was repealed with the making of the Eyemouth Harbour Revision Order 2021 – see below.

 - The Eyemouth Harbour Order 1920, which gave the Trust the authority to levy rates for boats and cargo.